vekatze/neut/book/src/basis.md

 ### Resolving `this`

 Let's see how `this` is resolved.
-Here, `this` is a component of a global variable, as in the following example:
+Here, `this` is a part of a global variable, as in the following example:

 ```neut
 import {